-"OHSU's primate center has an outstanding record of animal care," explained Dan Dorsa, Ph.D., vice-president of research.
+"OHSU's primate center has an outstanding record of animal care," explained Peter Barr-Gillespie, Ph.D., Senior Vice-President for Research.
 "Twice a year the federal government conducts unannounced inspections.
 These inspections repeatedly demonstrate the hard work and dedication of our animal care staff.
 Our employees truly care about these animals and the records show this year after year."

 - The scientist must describe in detail the specific procedures that he or she plans to use on the animals, such as any behavioral testing, surgical procedures, or experimental substances like drugs or vaccines that the animals might receive.

-- There must be an explanation of whether any of the procedures are likely to cause the animals pain or distress, and if so, details must be presented describing all steps the scientist will take to minimize or eliminate pain or distress.
+- There must be an explanation of whether any of the procedures are likely to cause an animal pain or distress, and if so, details must be presented describing all steps the scientist will take to minimize or eliminate pain or distress.

-- The scientist must provide a justification for why the proposed research must be conducted with monkeys rather than some other animal; whether there are any alternative ways that the scientist can find the answer to his or her question (for example, by studying cells rather than whole monkeys); and why the scientist needs to study the specific number of animals that he or she is proposing to study in the research.
+- The scientist must provide a justification for why the proposed research must be conducted with monkeys rather than some other animal;whether there are any alternative ways that the scientist can find to answer his or her question (for example, by studying cells rather than whole monkeys);and why the scientist needs to study the specific number of animals that he or she is proposing to study in the research.

 - In addition, the scientist must indicate that the proposed research does not unnecessarily duplicate research that has already been conducted, and must describe the sources he or she used to determine that the study has not already been done.